 I’m not the prophet and I’m not a member of the Seventy, in fact, I’ve never even been a bishop.
-Currently, I serve as a ward librarian in my Utah ward.
+Currently, I serve as a Primary teacher in my Utah ward.
 I’m no one in the LDS Church.

+I am a “ziontist” — one who studies and seeks to apply principles of Zion.
 I’ve been fascinated with the idea of Zion since I first read about it at age 15.
-I suppose I might have heard about Zion in Sunday School between the time my family joined the LDS Church in 1970 and when I first read about it in 1977.
-That spring my sister married a man from Salt Lake City and for a wedding gift, she gave me a novel titled, “Added Upon” by Nephi Anderson.
+I might have heard about Zion in Sunday School between the time my family joined the LDS Church in 1970 and when I first read about it in 1977.
+That spring my sister married a man from Salt Lake City and for a thank-you gift, she gave me a novel titled, “Added Upon” by Nephi Anderson.

-Reading a description in that novel about life in the New Jerusalem lit a fire in my soul that has endured over four decades.
+A fire was lit in my soul when I read a description in that novel about life in the New Jerusalem.
+That light has endured over four decades.
 The idea of participating in a Zion society makes living in even the most abundant nation in history rather bland by comparison.
 America achieved what no other nation has done – a society built on political, economic, and social freedoms.
 In spite of this, I still yearn for Zion, which I expect will be 10 times what America was at her peak.
 A Celestial City.
 A light to the world.
 The literal capital of God’s Kingdom on Earth.
 I ACHED TO BE THERE.

 Tragedy and Hope